 Preheat Oven – to 160°C

-Cut Biscuits –take one baking sheet out portion out.
-Gently peel off the top layer of baking paper.
-Cut out your shapes, allowing a little space between them.
-Lift away the dough surrounding your shapes and set aside.
+Cut Biscuits – remove one portion of dough from the fridge.
+Gently peel off the top layer of baking paper and use this to line the baking sheet.
+Cut out your shapes and lay on the baking sheet, allowing a little space between them.
 Don’t move them now until cooked and cooled slightly.
+Repeat with the other portion of dough.

 Bake – 10-12 minutes.

 Re-roll Scraps – Combine the leftover dough from both batches.
-Re-roll to cut out more shapes as required.
+Re-roll to cut out more shapes as required, returning rolled out dough to the fridge again to firm up.

-(optional) Royal Icing - whisk the egg white with an electric hand whisk.
+(optional) Royal Icing - whisk the egg white and cream of tartar with an electric hand whisk until frothy.
 Add in the sugar little by little and whisk at low speed until incorporated.
-Thin the icing with tiny amounts of water to get the desired consistency for piping.
+Thin the icing with tiny amounts of water (¼ teaspoon at a time - you might need 3 or so) to get the desired consistency for piping.
 You can add drops of colouring or flavour to customise.
+It doesn't seem like much, but it's plenty for this batch of biscuits.
+You can spoon into the corner of a small ziplock bag and cut a tiny bit of the corner off to improvise a small piping bag if you don't have a dedicated one.

 15 g egg white